 - Cringe Comedy: "Be Kind, Rewind" lacks the usual dark comedy the other shorts have.
 Instead, it's about the Wonder Twins accidentally running into the now-adult Marvin and Wendy at a video store.
 The twins try to avoid them but they end up wandering into the adult section and meet Marvin in it.
 The short combines the awkwardness of being caught in that section with the awkwardness of meeting an old acquaintance you didn't get along with before.

 - Did Not Think This Through: In one episode, the Wonder Twins try to save some teenagers whose car is dangling on the edge of an excavation pit.
 To help, Zan transforms into a bridge.
 As in, a bridge made of slippery ice.Teenager: [holding onto the edge of the bridge] The bridge is made of ice!
 AND THERE'S NO GUARDRAILS!

 - It goes from bad to worse when Zan tries to reshape himself into an ice bridge with guardrails—said rails appear on the edge that one of the teenagers is clinging to, and their sudden presence makes him fall.

 - Downer Ending: Every episode besides "Be Kind, Rewind" ends with someone dying.

-- Formerly Fit: Marvin grew up into a rather chubby adult.
+- Formerly Fit: The once slender Marvin grew up into a rather chubby adult.
 Lampshaded by Jayna: "Marvin got puffy."